CaltechTHESIS

 Defense Date:19 September 1974

-Additional Information:Title in 1975 commencement program -- I. Solid-Phase Growth of Ge Structures.
+Additional Information:Title varies in the 1975 Caltech commencement program: I. Solid-Phase Growth of Ge Structures.
 II.
-Condensation of Injected Electrons and Holes in Ge -- differs slightly from title in thesis file (PDF).
+Condensation of Injected Electrons and Holes in Ge.
 Page 103 missing from thesis file (PDF).

 Funders: